osbre/sti_fallback/README.md

 # StiFallback

+Imagine you're getting a `type` column from your users.
+You want to validate that the type is one of the expected values instead of letting ActiveRecord raise an error when the subclass is not found.

-Handle validation or additonal behavior on missing subclasses in STI by falling back to the base class.
+This can be achieved by using the falling back to the base and defining a validation for the `type` column.

-Example:
+## Usage

 ```ruby
 class Action < ApplicationRecord